go3k/CCXWebview/README.md

 CCXWebview
 ==========

-A example code of show Webview in a cocos2d-x games on both iOS and Android platform.
+A example code of show Webview in a cocos2d-x games on both iOS and Android platform, If you want to use the code please fork this project, and I am happy to know that.

 ##Main Info